xubingyue/avocadodb/Documentation/DocuBlocks/Rest/Replication/JSF_put_api_replication_inventory.md

 contains the following sub-attributes:

 - *running*: whether or not the replication logger is currently active.
-Note: since ArangoDB 2.2, the value will always be *true*
+Note: since AvocadoDB 2.2, the value will always be *true*

 - *lastLogTick*: the value of the last tick the replication logger has written